 - 4th place 30% of the time

-The doors line up before.
+These doors line up before you.
 You knock at one... which one is it?
 What choice do you make?
-I will give you a minute to consider your answer.
+Let me give you a minute to consider your answer.

-If you answered B, I have to tell you... you’re wrong as well.
+If you answered B, I have to tell you... wrong as well.

-However, if you answered C… boy, you’re so wrong, too!
+However, if you answered C… that one's wrong, too!

 Depending on your winning condition, i.e. on the rules you’re playing, each of the above options can become the ideal choice.

-Yes, this was a trick question.
-But an important one.
+Yes, I'm sorry, this was a trick question.
+But an important one nonetheless!

 Examples of Different Mahjong Rules

-For instance, at the final table of a tournament where 1st place wins 200 point$ (and the fancy title + bragging rights), and then 2nd, 3rd and 4th place all get 30 point$ each, then surprisingly Option C becomes the best choice.
+For instance, at the final table of a tournament where 1st place wins 200 points (or dollars, if you fancy) and the coveted title + bragging rights, and then 2nd, 3rd and 4th place all get 30 point$ each, then surprisingly Option C becomes the best choice.

 I saw myself in this exact situation during the Shinjinousen Finals.

-Especially for once-in-a-lifetime events, since you only get to play so few final tables in your life, it’s especially important that you choose the option with the highest probability for 1st place, regardless of all the other placements.
-30-70 is still a good gamble.
+Especially in once-in-a-lifetime events, since you only get to play so few final tables in your life, it’s especially important that you choose the option with the highest probability for 1st place, regardless of all the other placements.
+30%-70% coinflips are still a good gamble to take.

-However, if you chose option C all the time in NPM League Games, where you play 80 games a year, and the point distribution is +50 +10 -10 -30, you wouldn’t be very successful.
-Unless, of course, it was the final game and you needed a 1st place to win.
+However, if you chose Option C all the time in NPM League Games, where you play 80 games a year, and the point distribution is +50 +10 -10 -30, you wouldn’t be very successful in the long term.
+Unless, of course, it was the final game of the season and you needed a 1st place to win it!

-Under NPM League rules, choice A would be optimal and preferred even over option B, because the bonus for 1st is much bigger compared to the penalty for 4th.
+Under NPM League rules, Option A would be optimal and preferred even over option B, because the bonus for 1st is much bigger compared to the penalty for 4th.